Ann Richards: Teaching

 Richards taught social studies and history at Fulmore Junior High School (now Lively Middle School) in Austin (1954–1957).
 She continued teaching in later years.

+Education was of extreme importance to Richards, especially when it came to solving crime and economic problems in Texas.
+In November, 1989, she held a campaign speech in Bryan, Texas where she spoke about Texas' criminal justice and economic system and the work that needed to be done to educate the people in order to create a sustainable environment.
+Richards put great emphasis on an investment in education to promote jobs in Texas' high technology fields and break its crime cycles, or else Texas would be in trouble.

 She served at Brandeis University as the Fred and Rita Richman Distinguished Visiting Professor of Politics from 1997 to 1998.
 In 1998 she was elected as a trustee of Brandeis University in Waltham, Massachusetts, she was reelected in 2004, and continued to hold the position until her death.

-Richards was diagnosed with osteoporosis in 1996, having lost 3/4 inch in height and broken her hand and ankle.
+Richards was diagnosed with osteoporosis in 1996, having lost 3/4 inch in height and breaking her hand and ankle.
 She changed her diet and lifestyle, and then her bone density stabilized.
 She spoke frequently about this experience, teaching or advocating a healthier lifestyle for women at risk of the disease.
-In 2004, she authored I'm Not Slowing Down, with the gynaecologist Richard U. Levine, which describes her own battle with osteoporosis and offers guidance to others with the disease.
+In 2004, she co-authored I'm Not Slowing Down, with the gynaecologist Richard U. Levine, which describes her own battle with osteoporosis and offers guidance to others with the disease.

 In Steve Labinski's review, he described the book as inspiring women to fight the disease with various tactics, such as: